 - We absolutely, definitely, without question, wish we had more hands-on exercise time. - This is by design and demand.
 The topics we cover are all greatly requested and attempts to delete any of them provoke outrage in our surveys.
-This demand has compressed our hands-on sessions. - One solution is for you to use the remainder of our short days to do further work. - We also assume you will use your extended access to do exercises. - Use your time wisely, and ask questions relentlessly.
+This demand has compressed our hands-on sessions. - One solution is for you to use the remainder of our short days to do further work. - We also assume you will use your extended access to do exercises.
+Usually this is just a bonus. - Use your time wisely, and ask questions relentlessly.